KwatMDPhD/Note/present.md

 Aim to inspire 1 action.

-Make evangelists.

 Refresh every 8 minutes.

 Treat it like a theater with 1 holy-smoke moment.

 Hit senses, deliver infotainment, and evoke feelings, the only things remembered.

-Make demo short, simple, sweet, swift, and substantial.
+Demonstrate short, simple, sweet, swift, and substantial.

 Bring on partners.